Compare all online TEFL / TESOL courses in Australia (2024)

 A small group had gathered together on Zoom to discuss the first assessment for our post-graduate TESOL studies.
 Most of the group were experienced teachers and found the work challenging but exciting.
 Suddenly, mid-conversation, one of the students burst into tears.
 “I have no idea what I’m doing and I’ve just realised that I won’t get an opportunity to learn how to be a teacher…”

 Later, I found out that she hadn’t done a lot of research and had started the course thinking that it would be like a ‘hands on’ Certificate IV or CELTA course; not realising that university courses are often far more theoretical.
 She left the course a few days later.
-This post is here so that you don’t spend thousands of dollars on something that isn’t right for you.
+This post was written so that you don’t spend thousands of dollars on something that isn’t right for you.

 What is a TEFL / TESOL course?

-TEFL / TESOL courses take from 120 hours to 2 years to complete but can be done in as little as three weeks
+TEFL / TESOL courses take from 120 hours to 2 years to complete but can be done in as little as three weeks.

 The main topics you’ll cover in the introductory courses (120 hour TEFL/Certificate IV in TESOL/CELTA) are: